Raku/doc/writing-docs/STYLEGUIDE.md

 If you want to add some fancy characters, please stick to [well-known characters from our Unicode set](https://docs.perl6.org/language/unicode_ascii).

-### Prefer non-Texas (non-ASCII) syntax in examples
+### Prefer non-ASCII syntax in examples

     my @infinite-sequence = 1,3...∞ # GOOD
     my @infinite-sequence = 1,3...Inf # OK, but rather not
     <a b c > ⊖ <c d e> # Good
     <a b c > (^) <c d e> # OK, but don't do that

-All operators have a ASCII (or Texas) equivalent, but they are more verbose and do not correspond exactly to the mathematical operator or constant they often represent.
+All operators have a ASCII equivalent, but they are more verbose and do not correspond exactly to the mathematical operator or constant they often represent.
 Please use that syntax whenever possible.